 - Nominations: 98

-Over 146 episodes, “Hill Street Blues” followed the lives of workers at a police station on the eponymous road in an unnamed city.
-Its record of eight Emmy wins for a single season was only beaten by “The West Wing,” which it tied for Emmy wins overall.
-Influential for its gritty and realistic portrayal of city life, the series hold several Emmy records; at the 34th Emmy Awards, all five nominees for Outstanding Supporting Actor hailed from “Hill Street.”
+With over 146 episodes, “Hill Street Blues” followed the lives of workers at a police station on the eponymous road in an unnamed city.
+Its record of eight Emmy wins for a single season was only beaten by “The West Wing,” with which it tied for Emmy wins overall.
+Influential for its gritty and realistic portrayal of city life, the series holds several Emmy records; at the 34th Emmy Awards, all five nominees for Outstanding Supporting Actor hailed from “Hill Street.”

 #6.
 Cheers (1982–1993)

 - Wins: 28

 The bar “where everybody knows your name” became a household staple throughout the ’80s as “Cheers” dominated the airwaves.
 Led by performances from Ted Danson, Kelsey Grammer, Woody Harrelson, and Kirstie Alley, among others, the sitcom was nearly canceled during its first season, eventually soldiering on to 28 Emmy wins.

 Candice Bergen has been quoted as saying that there would be no “Murphy Brown” without “The Mary Tyler Moore Show,” which starred Moore as Mary Richards, a similarly career-focused, unmarried woman.
 With support from Edward Asner, Valerie Harper, and Betty White, “The Mary Tyler Moore Show” broke barriers over its seven-season run, and won 29 Primetime Emmys, along with launching three spinoffs.

 - Wins: 35